cloiss/manual_wizard101_wizapelago/README.md

 - **Teleport-Friendly**: Use the Social button to teleport to any friendly player.
 Expected uses are to reach Golem Court via the Drains, Olde Town via the Bazaar, and any of the Three Streets via teleporting to a random person.
 This is given as a starting item if `friendly_teleports` is enabled, and otherwise is not an option.

 ### SpellCard
-Every trainable spell card in the accessible areas is an item.
+Every trainable spell card for your primary and secondary school in the accessible areas is an item.
 You begin with your primary rank 1 spell and must unlock access to use all other spells.

 **You may still train spells that you do not have as long as you do not use them.** For example, if you have Lightning Bats but no Thunder Snake, you can still train Thunder Snake in order to train and use Lightning Bats.